bbc/peaks.js/README.md

     // samples.
 In this case, an AudioContext is not needed
     audioBuffer: null,

-    // If true, the waveform will show all available channels.
+    // If true, the waveform will show all available channels
-    // If false, the audio is shown as a single channel waveform.
+    // If false, the audio is shown as a single channel waveform
     multiChannel: false
   },

-  // async logging function
-  logger: console.error.bind(console),

-  // if true, emit cue events on the Peaks instance (see Cue Events)
-  emitCueEvents: false,

   // Array of zoom levels in samples per pixel (big >> small)
   zoomLevels: [512, 1024, 2048, 4096],

+  //
+  // Keyboard input options
+  //

   // Bind keyboard controls
   keyboard: false,